How to make training for runners more efficient? This blog will help you out!

-In order to meet this challenge, Thea and her team have acquired a lot of knowledge over the past years in order to optimize training efforts and to be able to deliver a powerful performance in competition.
+In order to meet this challenge, Thea and her team have acquired a lot of knowledge over the past years in order to optimize training efforts and to be able to deliver a powerful perfomance in competition.
 In all this, the right diet plays a very central role.

 Let’s start at the beginning, with the physiological basics.
-Logically, these look different for each runner. some physiological data is required to accurately determine individual energy requirements at a selected running speed.
+Logically, these look different for each runner.
+Some physiological data is required to accurately determine individual energy requirements at a selected running speed.
 This includes the following:

 We explain the individual parameters and their meaning in THIS article in more detail.

 This data can then be used to create a so-called metabolic profile.
 A metabolic profile helps to determine the amount of carbohydrates and fats that are required to be able to train at a particular intensity.

 The following is an example of an athlete with an average lactate formation rate and an oxygen uptake of 70ml/minute per kg body weight.

 Here you can see the carbohydrate consumption on the y-axis on the left and the speed on the x-axis.
 The athlete uses about 20g of carbohydrates/hour even at a speed of only 5 km/h (which is equivalent to a walk).
 At a speed of almost 16km/h, the athlete even uses about 170g of carbohydrates per hour.